leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/04_Process_of_posting_to_the_ledger_accounts.md

-LO: Apply the series of steps for properly posting transactions to the ledgers.

 The process of copying from the journal to the ledger is called **posting**.
 It is done one line at a time from the journal.
 A running total is then maintained for each account and is updated every time an amount is posted.
 Here are step-by-step instructions for posting each transaction.

   - Take note of the account name in the first line of the journal.
 Find that ledger account.